-DEQ is proposing rules that would allow issuance of general permits for similar Title V sources.
-The current Title V rules in division 218 only provide general permits for the following:
+The Environmental Quality Commission adopted rule amendments to allow issuance of general permits for similar Title V sources.
+Prior to this adoption, the Title V rules in division 218 only provide general permits for the following:

 - Numerous similar sources;

 - Major sources of hazardous air pollutants that are not subject to National Emission Standards for Hazardous Air Pollutants; and

 - Sources DEQ does not consider to be a problem sources based on its complaint record and compliance history.